Wednesday, November 30, 2011

 Summers Estate Wines

-We started our tasting off with the very nice 2008 Reserve Chardonnay at $22.
+We started our tasting off with the very nice Summers 2008 Reserve Chardonnay at $22.
 This was aged in French Oak for ten months.
-It has no malolactic fermentation and is a dry chardonnay with some apple on the palate and a distinct touch of oak.
-Summers is famous for their Charbono and we tasted the 2008 Charbono which sells for $28.
+It has no malolactic conversion and was a dry chardonnay with some apple on the palate and a distinct touch of oak.
+Summers is famous for their Charbono and we tasted the Summers 2008 Charbono which sells for $28.
 This is an Italian varietal that is not very common in California.
-It is plum colored, full bodied, with soft tannins, notes of blackberry and a nice finish.
+It was plum colored, full bodied, with soft tannins, mostly blackberry with a nice finish.
 Very nice and an interesting varietal.
-We also really liked the 2008 Estate Zinfandel, at $34, with its cherry nose and soft tannins.
-This had nice mouth feel and was not as jammy as some Zins.
-Although we are both Petite Sirah fans, we tend to like more substance, tannin and pepper than the pleasant, fruity 2007 Petite Sirah.
+We also really liked the Summers 2008 Estate Zinfandel, at $34, with its cherry nose and soft tannins.
+This had a nice mouth feel and was not as jammy as some Zinfandels.
+Although we are both Petite Sirah fans, we tend to like more substance, tannin and pepper than we found in the pleasant, fruity Summers 2007 Petite Sirah.
 It was decent, but not in the style I like.
-The 2007 Reserve Cabernet Sauvignon at $45 was decent enough, well balanced with cherry on the palate.
-Much more to my liking, however, was the excellent 2007 Diamond Mountain Cabernet Sauvignon at $70.
-Dry with very good tannins, it is an interesting, complex mountain wine with blackberry and some minerality.
-It should pair well with steak.
-Although neither of us are very fond of most sweet wines, we both liked the 2008 Knights Valley Petite Sirah Port Style Wine at $36.
-Other visitors to the winery were also raving about it.
-This wine has a lot more going on with it than just sweetness.
+The Summers 2007 Reserve Cabernet Sauvignon at $45 was decent enough, well balanced with mostly cherry on the palate.
+Much more to my liking, however, was the excellent Summers 2007 Diamond Mountain Cabernet Sauvignon at $70.
+Dry with very good tannins, it was an interesting, complex mountain wine with blackberry and some minerality.
+It should pair well with steak, although I enjoyed it on its own.
+Although neither of us are very fond of most sweet wines, we both liked the Summers 2008 Knights Valley Petite Sirah Port Style Wine at $36.
+Other visitors to the winery were raving about it.
 My favorite of all, though, was the 2007 Diamond Mountain Cab.

 1171 Tubbs Ln